nguyenhung204/Nest_turtorial/README.md

 Don't forget config .env file, host and port database

 If you find any bugs or have any contributions, please feel free to create a pull request for me.
-Thank you.
+Thank you <3